mrtolkien/mrtolkien.github.io/_posts/2020-10-01-unifying-lol-data.md

 # Leaguepedia Parser

 The most popular source for League of Legends esports data is [Leaguepedia](https://lol.gamepedia.com/League_of_Legends_Esports_Wiki).
-It is the most accurate source for full picks and bans order as they are not included in Riot’s data.
+It is the only accurate source for full picks and bans order as they are not included in Riot’s data.

 Leaguepedia’s data is stored in [Cargo tables](https://lol.gamepedia.com/Special:CargoTables) which can be queried with an SQL-like language.